 Sea Room by Adam Nicolson

-The Shiants, with their treacherous history and dramatic landscapes of turbulent waters and towering cliffs teeming with seabirds, serve as the backdrop for Nicolson’s narrative.
-He skillfully weaves history, archaeology, and personal reflection together to create a multifaceted portrait of these islands.
+The concept of “sea room,” the sense of expansion and freedom in island life, is vividly explored.
+The Shiants serve as the backdrop for Nicolson’s narrative as he skillfully weaves history, archaeology, and personal reflection into a multifaceted portrait of these islands.

 Read More: Ride the Hogwarts Express in Scotland